European Regulators Unhappy With Stablecoins Like Diem

 Officials from the European Union and the United Kingdom are coming out against the Diem project (formerly Libra) once again.
 Some are calling for a ban on Diem and any stablecoins, while others are seeking to impose strict rules in order to retain the possibility to issue central bank digital currencies.
 All of this is delaying permission for the release of Facebook’s cryptocurrency.

 European Union ministers against private stablecoins

-The German government has adopted a strategy of opposing the issuance of any digital currencies by private companies.
+- The German government has adopted a strategy of opposing the issuance of any digital currencies by private companies.

-The European Commission on Libra’s status
+The European Commission on Diem’s status

-Less hope than ever for Libra’s launch
+Less hope than ever for Diem’s launch

 Ueli Maurer, the previous president of Switzerland, considers that the entire Diem project needs to be redesigned.
 First of all, the contents of the basket of fiat currencies that will be stored in the Diem Reserve and secure the stablecoin should be changed.
 In his opinion, all the claims of regulatory authorities, especially central banks, are related to this basket.

 The Diem team plans to secure its stablecoin with a basket consisting of the US dollar, euro, pound sterling, and Japanese yen.
 They want to add some cryptocurrencies to the basket in the future.
 Maurer didn’t explain which fiat currencies should replace these four.

 The Diem project remains stuck in place.
 For now, Diem Association members merely continue to shuffle around.
 There, on average, one new member company comes to replace the two who left.